London Bridge attacker tried to rent larger truck | New Country 923

 Butt, a 27-year-old Pakistan-born British citizen, and his two accomplices, Rachid Redouane, 30, who claimed to be Moroccan-Libyan, and Youssef Zaghba, a 22-year-old Italian national of Moroccan descent, were shot dead by armed police eight minutes after the first emergency call.

-The three attackers were wearing fake suicide belts consisting of plastic water bottles wrapped in grey duct tape.
+The three attackers were wearing fake suicide belts consisting of plastic water bottles wrapped in gray duct tape.

 Haydon described the pink knives as “pretty unusual” and appealed for anyone with information about where they came from to contact police.

 Police raided Redouane’s small residence on Tuesday and said he had been renting it since April.
 This was the safe house where the attack was planned, police said.
-In the residence, police found an English language copy of the Quran opened at a page describing martyrdom, pieces of cloth which appeared to match material wrapped around the petrol bombs and water bottles similar to those used in the fake suicide vests, police said.
+In the residence, police said they found an English-language copy of the Quran opened at a page describing martyrdom, pieces of cloth which appeared to match material wrapped around the petrol bombs and water bottles similar to those used in the fake suicide vests.
 Luggage straps, plastic retractable craft knives and rolls of duct tape were also found.

 Eighteen people have been arrested in connection with last week’s attack.
 All but five have been released.
 Searches are continuing.